matu6968/m5burner/assets/m5burner-server-api-documentation.md

 5. **Caching and Versioning:**
    – Notice the use of timestamp query parameters in file download URLs (e.g., `...?v=timestamp`) to bypass caches during downloads.

+6. **Additional configuration for certain firmware:**
+   - Some firmware (mostly ones made by M5Stack) require additional configuration before it can be used (such as UIFlow2 or TimerCam).
+In those situations, refer to the [additional configuration for certain firmware page](https://github.com/matu6968/m5burner/wiki/additional-m5stack-firmware-configuration) of the wiki.

 ---